Cellular senescence: Stress response and DNA damage

 Mechanistically, replicative senescence can be triggered by a DNA damage response due to the shortening of telomeres.
 Cells can also be induced to senesce by DNA damage in response to elevated reactive oxygen species (ROS), activation of oncogenes, and cell-cell fusion.
 Normally, cell senescence is reached through a combination of a variety of factors (i.e., both telomere shortening and oxidative stress).
-The DNA damage response (DDR) arrests cell cycle progression until DNA damage, such as double-strand breaks (DSBs), are repaired.
+The DNA damage response (DDR) arrests cell cycle progression until DNA damage, such as double-strand breaks (DSBs), is repaired.
 Senescent cells display persistent DDR that appears to be resistant to endogenous DNA repair activities.
 The prolonged DDR activates both ATM and ATR DNA damage kinases.
 The phosphorylation cascade initiated by these two kinases causes the eventual arrest of the cell cycle.
 Depending on the severity of the DNA damage, the cells may no longer be able to undergo repair and either go through apoptosis or cell senescence.
 Such senescent cells in mammalian culture and tissues retain DSBs and DDR markers.
 It has been proposed that retained DSBs are major drivers of the aging process.
-Mutations in genes relating to genome maintenance has been linked with premature aging diseases, supporting the role of cell senescence in aging (see DNA damage theory of aging).
+Mutations in genes relating to genome maintenance have been linked with premature aging diseases, supporting the role of cell senescence in aging.

 Depletion of NAD+ can lead to DNA damage and cellular senescence in vascular smooth muscle cells.

-Although senescent cells can no longer replicate, they remain metabolically active and commonly adopt an immunogenic phenotype consisting of a pro-inflammatory secretome, the up-regulation of immune ligands, a pro-survival response, promiscuous gene expression (pGE), and stain positive for senescence-associated β-galactosidase activity.
+Although senescent cells can no longer replicate, they remain metabolically active and commonly adopt an immunogenic phenotype that enables them to be eliminated by the immune system.
+The phenotype consists of a pro-inflammatory secretome, the up-regulation of immune ligands, a pro-survival response, promiscuous gene expression (pGE), and stain positive for senescence-associated β-galactosidase activity.
 Two proteins, senescence-associated beta-galactosidase and p16Ink4A, are regarded as biomarkers of cellular senescence.
-However, this results in a false positive for cells that naturally have these two proteins such as maturing tissue macrophages with senescence-associated beta-galactosidase and T-cells with p16Ink4A.
+However, this results in a false positive for cells that naturally have these two proteins, such as maturing tissue macrophages with senescence-associated beta-galactosidase and T-cells with p16Ink4A.

-Senescent cells can undergo conversion to an immunogenic phenotype that enables them to be eliminated by the immune system.
-This phenotype consists of a pro-inflammatory secretome, the up-regulation of immune ligands, a pro-survival response, promiscuous gene expression (pGE) and stain positive for senescence-associated β-galactosidase activity.
 The nucleus of senescent cells is characterized by senescence-associated heterochromatin foci (SAHF) and DNA segments with chromatin alterations reinforcing senescence (DNA-SCARS).
-Senescent cells affect tumour suppression, wound healing and possibly embryonic/placental development and a pathological role in age-related diseases.
+Senescent cells affect tumour suppression, wound healing, and possibly embryonic/placental development, and a pathological role in age-related diseases.